-- 20.33 Where, because of the risk profile of the unregulated fund, a firm feels it appropriate to undertake Enhanced Due Diligence, the identity of the fund's ultimate controller should be obtained and verified.
-Standard identity information in respect of the unregulated fund's ultimate controller(s) where they are not the investment manager should be obtained, and the identity of the ultimate controller(s) should as appropriate be verified in accordance with the guidance for their entity type set out in Part I, paragraphs 5.4.66 to 5.4.161. - 20.34 Ultimate control may be exercised through a chain of entities between the fund and the ultimate controller.
+- 20.31 Where, because of the risk profile of the unregulated fund, a firm feels it appropriate to undertake Enhanced Due Diligence, the identity of the fund's ultimate controller should be obtained and verified.
+Standard identity information in respect of the unregulated fund's ultimate controller(s) where they are not the investment manager should be obtained, and the identity of the ultimate controller(s) should as appropriate be verified in accordance with the guidance for their entity type set out in Part I, section 5.3. - 20.32 Ultimate control may be exercised through a chain of entities between the fund and the ultimate controller.
 This relationship should be established and documented.
-However, it is not necessary to obtain full identity information or verify the identity of each intermediate entity, or their connected persons, that exists between the unregulated fund and its ultimate controller(s).
+However, it is not necessary to obtain full identity information or verify the identity of each intermediate entity, or their connected persons that exists between the unregulated fund and its ultimate controller(s).